khurramshahzadlali/digital-clock/readme.md

 ##### Credits
 - Project Idea: Inspired by the "50 HTML, CSS, and JavaScript Projects" Udemy course by *Dr. Sahand Ghavidel*.
-- Instructions: Written by *Khurram Shahzad*.
 - Refinement Assistance: Provided by *ChatGPT*.

-Special thanks to *Dr. Sahand Ghavidel* for the project idea and to *ChatGPT* for its valuable contributions in refining the instructions for this project.

 >Please note that the code and implementation details provided in this project may have been modified and adapted based on the original idea and the collaborative refinement process.